apivideo/api.video-api-client-generator/templates/documentation/delivery-analytics/delivery-analytics-quickstart.md

 ---
-title: "Delivery and Analytics with api.video"
+title: Delivery and Analytics with api.video
+slug: delivery-analytics-quickstart
+metadata:
-excerpt: "Set up the api.video player and start working with video analytics in 5 minutes"
+  description: Set up the api.video player and start working with video analytics in 5 minutes
 ---

 # Getting started with delivery and analytics